 First, know that anything you put out on the internet is going to be found.
 Don’t say something online assuming no one will notice.
 The smallest thing can be taken out of context and blow up into a major reputation hit.
 And of course, long tirades will be well documented and possibly available forever… not good.

 Focus on Popular Reputation Sites

 Sometimes the best defense is a strong offense.
 If you plan on using social media, then make sure you have your profiles set up and protected to only access to only the right type of person.
-Here’s a few sites to target first.
+Here are a few sites to target first.